milomedia/tilix/_posts/2020-04-09-tilix-partners-with-microsoft.md

 ---
 ![](http://www.tilix.uk.s3.amazonaws.com/forestry/microsoft-logo.png)

-Tilix regularly helps its clients leverage the same Microsoft services, such as Github, Azure, Office 365 and LinkedIn, that are at the heart of its own business architecture.
+Tilix regularly helps its clients leverage Microsoft services, such as Github, Azure, Office 365 and LinkedIn to help them achieve their goals.

 Therefore, it was a natural next step in Tilix's evolution to formally become a member of the Microsoft Partner Network (MPN).
 Tilix is pleased to announce that it has now joined this network of companies of all sizes and across all industries that work with Microsoft to drive transformation, build pivotal relationships and scale their businesses.
 This is the most powerful community of its kind – larger than Amazon Web Services (AWS) and Salesforce combined.